pzach001/rshell/README.md

 Limitation and Bugs:

-    -cannot comment if there are multiple spaces before the command, changes behavior of what being inputed into execvp.
+    -cannot comment if there are multiple spaces before the command, changes behavior of what is being inputed into execvp.
     -ex": "     #lakjkjaklja"
     -currently cannot use cd.
     -size of command has a limit.